 OTHER YEAR-END MOVES

-Roth Conversions.
-Converting to a Roth IRA from a traditional IRA would make sense if you’ve experienced a loss of income (lowering your tax bracket) or your retirement accounts have decreased in value.
+Converting to a Roth IRA from a traditional IRA makes sense if you’ve experienced a loss of income (lowering your tax bracket) or your retirement accounts have decreased in value.
 Please call if you would like more information about Roth conversions.

 529 Education Plans.
 Maximize contributions to 529 plans, which can now be used for elementary and secondary school tuition as well as college or vocational school.

 Thank you for reading our year-end tax planning letter, and we hope you have a fantastic holiday season.
 Implementing these strategies before the end of the year could help save money on your tax bill.
 When you are ready to work on your taxes, please contact us at (703) 486-0700!

 Having a large accounts receivable balance can be reassuring, but the reality is that some of those accounts will be uncollectible.
 Trying to sue for collection is time consuming and costs money with no assurance of being paid.
 As the dean of my law school would say, “You can paper your walls with uncollected judgments.”

 Yes, it looks like a great opportunity, but what do you know about that industry?
 You own a nursing home and decide to open up a medical testing laboratory.
 It seems like a close enough fit, but it is an entirely different business.
 Even if you have great managers, how do you know they are doing the right thing?

 You’re having a great year, but don’t forget the estimated payments during the year.
 Come tax time you may have made the mistake of using the tax money for business expansion.

 4. Avoid partnerships as a form of doing business,